-Spark Note: Check out this sampling of Instagram posts to see how she brings cohesion and consistency to her visual communication, while remaining flexible enough to avoid fatigue:
+Adobe Spark Note: Check out this sampling of Instagram posts to see how she brings cohesion and consistency to her visual communication, while remaining flexible enough to avoid fatigue:

 Winter.
 Happy Monday!
 What warmed your heart and got you moving today?
 Little pup had an emergency and had to visit the vet but he’s doing fine.
 Small dogs are fragile.
 He’s super cuddly and sleepy now.
 Hope you didn’t have any big scares. #mondaymotivation #mondayvibes #wintertime #furmama #liveauthentic